pradoprojects/SiAC/readme.md

 # ReadMe

 Welcome to the SiAC project.
-This project was developed back in 2011.
-I developed the system using JSF + plain Javascript + Hibernate + MySQL.
+I conducted this project back in 2011.
+The system developed in the project was written in JSF + Vanilla Javascript + Hibernate + MySQL.

-Its purpose was to help automate the process of evaluation between employees of a corporation that I worked for.
+The purpose of the system was to help automate the process of evaluation between employees of a corporation that I worked for, in the Agricultural Research field.

 I tried to make the directories name self-explanatory but I'll list a brief description here of what each of them contains: